yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 --end--

-6. Edit the line:
+6. Check the line:

 > backup_files="/home/bitg/.bitcoingreen/wallet.dat"

-to make sure it is pointing to wallet.dat on your Pi (NOTE: if you had created the superuser bitg earlier, then this line should be correct already and you should not have to edit it).
+to make sure it is pointing to wallet.dat on your Pi.

+> NOTE: if you had created the superuser bitg earlier, then this line should be correct already and you should not have to edit it.

-7. Edit the line
+7. Check the line:

-> dest="/media/bitg/BITGBackup".
+> dest="/media/bitg/BITGBackup"

+to see that the backup file is being writtten to the USB.

-If you are following this guide, and named your USB volume BITGBackup, then this line will also be correct.
+> NOTE: If you are following this guide, and named your USB volume BITGBackup, then this line will also be correct.

 8. Press CTRL + X
 9. Press Y and then press Enter

 10. type

-sudo chmod u+x bitgbackup.sh
+> sudo chmod u+x bitgbackup.sh

 11. Press enter.

 12. now type

-sudo ./bitgbackup.sh
+> sudo ./bitgbackup.sh

 13. Press enter.